scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** 1 year

 You bind a spirit to a beast to serve as your familiar.
-The creature must be a CR of 15 or less and have an intelligence of 0 or less to be targeted.
-Make a spellcasting roll, adding a Terrible die for every 3 CR of the target creature.
-On success you call a spirit (either celestial or demonic, depending on the GM) and bind it to the creature.
+The creature must have a CR of 15 or less and an intelligence of -1 or less to become your familiar.
+Make a spellcasting roll against a terrible die for every 3 CR of the creature.
+On success you call a spirit (75% chance for a celestial spirit, 25% chance for a demonic spirit) and bind it to the creature.
 The creature gains powers based on the spirit that inhabits it, gaining the ability to speak and communicate telepathically with whoever they form a contract with.

 Once bound, the familiar offers a contract to the caster in exchange for one year of service.
 The offer can include anything, such as a large sum of money, an attribute point for the duration of the contract, needing to feed on human flesh every 7 days, or tracking down and punishing a wicked creature.
 The offer will be determined by the GM, but regardless of the cost accepting the contract reduces your maximum wounds by 2 for the duration.

-You gain part of the Familiar's powers while it's adjacent to you.
+You gain part of the familiar's powers while it's within 10 tiles of you.
 The powers granted are included in the contract and can be anything, such as giving you expertise in a spell school or saving throw, allowing you to turn invisible, read the minds of nearby creatures, or giving you a powerful maneuver.

 Once successfully cast, regardless of whether a contract was formed this spell cannot be cast again for 7 days.
-You may only have a single Familiar bound to you at once.
-The contract ends after the Familiar dies or a year passes.
+You may only have a single familiar bound to you at once.
+The contract ends after the familiar dies or a year passes.

-Add a superior die to your roll for every level above 5th.
+Add a superior die to your roll for every level cast above 5th.

 ___
 #### Inner Fire